falcon4fun/IptablesBanScript/README.md

 num   pkts bytes target     prot opt in     out     source               destination
 ```

+br0 - our LAN VLAN (192.168.0.x)
+tun* - our VPN VLAN (10.0.0.x)
+vlan2 - our WAN VLAN (i.e. 123.123.123.123)

 Every packet is checked step by step from num #1 to num #XX of corresponding chain.
 If the packet matches any rule, it does its "Target".
 If the target is another chain, it steps in that chain and go step by step from num #1 to num #xx and exists if there is no accept, drop, reject target.
 Those "targets" does action and forgets about the packet.

 We need to create some new filtering chains and redirect from Input and Forward chains to them.
 They should be after 6 line in Input chain and before Forward 5 line or inside Wanin chain because we have a rule for inbound forwarded traffic.
 We don't want to filter outbound traffic so let's filter inside Wanin chain.
 Alternatively you can modify my rules with "-i" parameter with interface name to filter from wan->lan

 We have:
 1. Globally opened ssh on 22 TCP port on our router (i.e. we need to access our router from somewhere)